Remote Access Overview

 - What to Expect: Be aware that the time it will take to fulfill your request will vary.

-- Additional Information: You will need to know the name of your computer at work in order to use the Remote Desktop App via Citrix (Examples: joeusername1, joeuser-lap).
+- Additional Information: You will need to know the name of your computer at work to use the Remote Desktop App via Citrix (Examples: joeusername1, joeuser-lap).

-- If using a Micron-managed laptop, you should already have the VPN client installed on your laptop:
+Note: If you are using a Micron-managed laptop or tablet, you should already have the VPN client installed on your laptop:

 - IE10 users have reported some issues when trying to connect to Micron remotely, even through Citrix.
 A workaround, if you have not already upgraded to IE11, is to try Google’s Chrome browser.